Workplace Diversity Consulting

 “Moved to Move: Enhancing Motivation for Personal Fitness” – Embracing exercise, fitness, and personal self-care as a lifestyle for good.
 Audience can be groups of women, men, adolescents, mixed audiences.
 Includes concepts of self-love, self-care, tips for living based on Jack Canfield’s book, “The Success Principles”, and Louise L. Hay’s “You Can Heal Your Life”, integrating the mind-body concepts of optimal living.
 Includes anecdotes from Ken Howard’s personal experience as an amateur Cirque du Soleil-style circus acrobat.

-“Coping with a Recession” – Specific, meaningful, inspirational tips for coping with any economic downturn, based on the experiences of 2007-2010, integrating how a person takes care of themselves personally, professionally, socially, and financially, in the midst of a national economic crisis, learning techniques to help survive during the crisis, and to develop tips for successful living that will last long after an economic crisis is over.
+“Coping with Workplace Changes” – Specific, meaningful, inspirational tips for coping with workplace changes such as relocation, automation, reorganization, generational issues in the workplace, economic changes, and fostering how a person takes care of themselves personally, professionally, socially, and financially, in the midst of an ever-changing global work landscape, learning techniques to survive a crisis, and to develop tips for successful living that will last long after short-term challenges.